3. The Dublin procedure

 • the prefecture refuses to register your asylum application.
 In that case, contact an association to take legal action against the refusal;

 • the prefecture registers your asylum request but you are placed in the “fast-track” procedure (procédure accélérée) because you “failed to comply with the Dublin procedure”.
 In that case, contact an association to engage legal proceedings if, following this, the Ofii refuses to grant you the ADA allowance.
+The prefecture hands you the Ofpra application file.

 • finally, in the best-case scenario, the prefecture can register your asylum request in the normal procedure and hand you the Ofpra application file.